Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 Discharging of Supercapacitor:

-When we connected a load across the supercapacitor, the electrodes cannot attract the ions and the ions start distributing through the electrolyte solutions and go to the mixed state.
+When we connect a load across the supercapacitor, the electrodes cannot attract the ions and the ions start distributing through the electrolyte solutions and go to the mixed state.
 The discharging of the supercapacitor is shown in the below figure.

 supercapacitor working principle